UK's Labour vows to bring down PM Johnson and delay Brexit

 Johnson, who led the 2016 campaign to leave the EU, has staked his premiership on getting Britain out by Oct.
 31, prompting politicians from all sides to try to stop him.

-On Wednesday he said those trying to block Brexit were engaged in "a terrible kind of collaboration," after former finance minister Philip Hammond said parliament would block a no-deal exit, and that the government must respect it.
+On Wednesday he said those trying to block Brexit were engaged in "a terrible kind of collaboration," with Brussels after former finance minister Philip Hammond said parliament would block a no-deal exit, and the government must respect it.

 PARLIAMENT SHOWDOWN